SHIBI-SER/Achumwol/README.md

 ```
 Due to Whatsapp bot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, RDX executives do not accept responsibility.
+Absolutely, Achumwol executives do not accept responsibility.
-By establishing the RDX, you are deemed to have accepted these responsibilities.
+By establishing the Achumwol, you are deemed to have accepted these responsibilities.
 ```